ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-input/readme.md

 ### hintExpander

-This `hintExpander` property is used to include the Hint Expander component underneath the input label.
+The `hintExpander` property is used to include the Hint Expander component underneath the input label.
 This is passed in as an object with key-value pairs.

 ```html
 hintExpander='{